texas-egads/EGaDS-Toolkit/Assets/com.egads.toolkit/System/Actions/README.md

-# Unity Actions System User Guide
+# Actions System User Guide

-The Unity Actions System is a set of interfaces and classes designed to manage and execute actions in a flexible and organized manner.
+This Actions System is a set of interfaces and classes designed to manage and execute actions in a flexible and organized manner.
 Actions can be performed either in parallel (ActionList) or sequentially (ActionQueue).
 The system allows you to define custom actions by implementing the provided interfaces.

 ## Table of Contents